Cyphrme/Coze/README.md

 form.

 ### Verbose `coze`
-Needlessly wrapping Coze objects or including unneeded labels is not recommended.
-For example, the JSON object `{"pay":{...},"sig":...}` doesn't need the labeled `coze` if implicitly known by applications.
+Including unneeded labels is not recommended.
+For example, the JSON object `{"pay":{...},"sig":...}` doesn't need the label `coze` if implicitly known by applications.
+The following includes fields that should generally be omitted.

-The following adds to the previous example the fields `key`, `can`, `cad`, and `czd` that should generally be omitted unless needed by applications. `key` may be looked up by applications by using `tmb`, `can`, `cad`, and `czd` are recalculatable, and the label `coze` may be inferred.
+`key` may be looked up by applications by using `tmb`, `can`, `cad`, and `czd` are recalculatable, and the label `coze` may be inferred.

 A tautological coze: